 If you have a concern and think that your child may have additional needs please initially talk about this with the Class Teacher.

-Your worries, thoughts or questions will always be shared with the school’s Executive SENDCo, Mrs L Dixon or Mrs E Foyle, Deputy Head teacher.
+Your worries, thoughts or questions will always be shared with the school’s Executive SENDCo, Mrs L Dixon or Miss L Tobin / Mr O Hodgman, our Assistant Head Teachers.
 Further meetings will then be planned as appropriate.